Kim Yu-bin: 2007–2017: Wonder Girls

-Yubin made her debut as a new member of the Wonder Girls on September 7, 2007.
+Kim made her debut as a new member of the Wonder Girls on September 7, 2007.
 She was introduced as the main rapper of the group, replacing Hyuna.
-Although she is known mostly as the rapper of the Wonder Girls, Yubin occasionally acts as an additional vocalist to the group.
+Although she is known mostly as the rapper of the Wonder Girls, Kim occasionally acts as an additional vocalist to the group.
 Examples of which include, "This Time" and "Wishing on a Star".
 Aside from performing with the group, she has appeared in several music videos including labelmate 2PM's "10 Out of 10" and Shinhwa's "Once in a Life Time".
-Yubin has also featured in several different artists' singles, i.e. Shinhwa's Andy Lee, Lee Min-woo, Kim Bum-soo, and Chun G. In 2008, she made a short cameo in MBC's popular sitcom, Here He Comes.
+Kim has also featured in several different artists' singles, i.e. Shinhwa's Andy Lee, Lee Min-woo, Kim Bum-soo, and Chun G. In 2008, she made a short cameo in MBC's popular sitcom, Here He Comes.

-Yubin showcased her written lyrics for the first time in Kim Bum-soo's song "Do You Know That?".
-Since then, Yubin has written her own raps for several other songs.
+Kim showcased her written lyrics for the first time in Kim Bum-soo's song "Do You Know That?".
+Since then, Kim has written her own raps for several other songs.
 In 2011, she wrote the lyrics for "Girls Girls", "Me, In", and "Sweet Dreams" from the Wonder Girls' second studio album Wonder World.
-Yubin also wrote the song "Hey Boy" for the group's mini album Wonder Party released on June 3, 2012.
+Kim also wrote the song "Hey Boy" for the group's mini album Wonder Party released on June 3, 2012.
 In 2013, she made her official acting debut in OCN's drama, The Virus, where she played the role of Lee Joo-yeong, a genius hacker and an IT specialist.